jcrist/skein/continuous_integration/docker_hadoop/README.md

 `/home/testuser/testuser.keytab`, so you can kinit easily like `kinit -kt /home/testuser/testuser.keytab testuser`

+An admin kerberos principal has also been created for use with `kadmin`:

+- Login: `admin/admin`
+- Password: `adminpass`

 ## Ports

 The full address is dependent on the IP address of your docker-machine driver,